sxpyggy/Financial-Mathematics/docs/90-homework.md

 ### Problem 2 {-}

-*11/01 #27*
+*SOA 11/01 #27*

-A man turns 40 today and wishes to provide supplemental retirement income of $3000$ at the beginning of each month starting on his 65th birthday.
+A man turns $40$ today and wishes to provide supplemental retirement income of $3000$ at the beginning of each month starting on his 65th birthday.
 Starting today, he makes monthly contributions of $X$ to a fund for $25$ years.

 The fund earns a nominal rate of $8\%$ compounded monthly.
 Each $1000$ will provide for $9.65$ income at the beginning of month starting on his 65th birthday until the end of his life.

 Calculate $X$.